As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 It can be hard enough to dedicate the time we need to taking care of ourselves.
 Even more so during times of high stress or crisis.
 Gathering the tools and supplies can cause added stress to your life.

-Why Create a Tool Kit?
+Why Create a Self Care Box?

 Additionally, creating a ready-made self-care toolkit for yourself is the perfect way to keep all your most beloved tools together.
 Access them easily during times of stress.